 ADT Home Security Plans With Smart Locks

 To get the full benefit of integrating a smart lock with a home security system, you’ll need to subscribe to one of ADT’s monitoring plans.
-While ADT offers three options, only two are compatible with smart home devices.
+Prices for these plans start at $49.99 per month with ADT Pro Install; $34.99 with ADT Blu.
+While ADT Blu is more affordable, we again recommend ADT Pro Install because of Trusted Neighbor.

 Pro Tip: We suggest setting up event-based access for Trusted Neighbor.
 You can provide access to your contacts when the smoke alarm is triggered or the glass break sensor detects a break.
 Your contacts can check on your home or help pets get out of the house.